 The interconnect-battery unit contains two battery packs that provide backup power to the controller cache memory.
 Each battery pack contains sealed, rechargeable lithium ion batteries.
-The battery packs can maintain data in the cache for seven days.
+The battery packs can maintain data in the cache for at least three days.

 The battery chargers in the power supply-fans perform a battery test when the storage subsystem is started and on a regularly scheduled interval thereafter.
-Data caching starts after the battery completes its battery tests.
+Data caching is suspended during periods when the controllers performed battery tests.